oracle-livelabs/developer/extend-oda-with-oci-ai-services/setup/setup.md

 7. The basic integration of ODA to the **OCI-AI Service Language – Detect Language** is now complete.

-## Task 3: OCI AI Language Service: Detect Sentiment model
+## Task 3: OCI AI Language Service: Detect Sentiment Model

 Now we do the same for the Language Sentiment API service.